-God’s angry judgment to those who reject Him
+God’s angry judgment of those who reject Him

 Anger might not be part of God’s nature.
-He may not focus His anger towards people but their sins, however, it does not mean that there will be no consequences to our sins.
+He may not focus His anger on people but on their sins, however, it does not mean that there will be no consequences to our sins.
 God is forgiving and patient but actions have consequences.
 (John 3:36)